Patient Guide

 Fill Out Your Forms

-Bring a copy of your advance directives with you the day of your procedure so your most current information and wishes are on file.
+Make sure you submit advance directives each time you go to the hospital so your most current information and wishes are on file.
 You do not need a lawyer to fill these out.
-For more information and if you need forms, contact your nurse.
+For more information and to get the forms you need, contact your nurse.

 Share by: